 Sheepbeds also help insulate the boot from winter elements.
 Our boots are fully compatible with custom orthotics and Superfeet footbeds and supports.

-How should my Blundstone boots fit?
+How are Blundstone boots supposed to fit?
 Length is primary consideration when fitting Blundstone boots.
 Walk around in the boots and get a sense of whether your front-most toe is touching the front of the boots.
 If they are consistently touching the front of the boots, then the boots are too small.
 A thumb width (or minimum of ½ an inch) of space between your heel and the end of the boot is recommended for a good fit.

 How long will my Blundstone boots typically last?
 There are many criteria to consider here.
 Where are the boots going to be worn and what will they be exposed to?
 Will they be used for work, casual, or both?
 How well will they be cared for?
 How hard are you on footwear, and so on?
 Each person's Blundstone boots will experience their own set of adventures and as a result each person's Blundstone boots can last to quite a varying degree.

 On average, when worn as an everyday boot and with good maintenance practices, Blundstone boots can last from 2 to 5 years.
 This is only an average and as mentioned, each persons experience will vary depending on their use, exposure to elements and materials and the care given to the boots.
 Please note that this does not imply or guarantee an expectation of service life.

 One piece of leather R.M.Williams are handcrafted using a single piece of leather, just one seam up the back of the boot, which results in a highly weatherproof and strong boot.
 Eliminating side seams removes potential weak points and also reduces raised edges that can chafe and rub the foot.
 One piece of leather also means perfectly matched colour, grain and texture, so you end up with a better looking boot.